Updated: Jan 20

 I agree that there should be no pressure.
-I simply point out that if you want to get the most out of interaction with British people – and leave a good impression – there are perhaps some things that could be adjusted to go with the English language you are using.
+I simply point out that if you want to get the most out of interaction with British people – and leave a good impression – there are perhaps some aspects of communication that could be adjusted to go with the English language you are using.

-To help promote better cross-cultural understanding, the first part of I Become A Beer highlights ways in which the British are culturally different from Germans.
+To help promote better cross-cultural understanding, the following section highlights ways in which the British are culturally different from Germans.
 This is obviously not meant as a definitive study.
 It offers a light-hearted batch of examples that might stimulate the reader to cultivate the habit of spotting diversity among European neighbours.

-In the second part, I focus more exclusively on language issues involved and explore how developing an instinct for the right words – Sprachgefühl – is often as much informed by cultural as by lexical considerations.
+In the final section, I focus more exclusively on language issues involved and explore how developing an instinct for the right words – Sprachgefühl – is often as much informed by cultural as by lexical considerations.